webdriverio/webdriverio/packages/wdio-shared-store-service/README.md

 ## Usage

-Get/set a value (plain object) to/from the store by key (string).
+Get/set a value (a plain object) to/from the store by key (string).
 The key can be any arbitrary string except `*` which is reserved as it allows you to fetch the whole store.

 ### Set Values